sadmansakib26/Battery_SoH_Estimation/readme.md

 # Battery SoH Prediction

-This repository contains the code for my undergraduate thesis titled "Enhancing Battery State of Health Estimation\\[0.4cm] using Machine Learning Techniques".
+This repository contains the code for my undergraduate thesis titled "Enhancing Battery State of Health Estimation using Machine Learning Techniques".

 ## Project Overview